isabella232/solutions-geoevent-java/solutions-geoevent/processors/eventjoiner-processor/README.md

     * verifying your Maven installation
     * setting the location of GeoEvent Processor and GeoEvent Processor SDK repositories
     * and any other common required steps
-* Open a command prompt and navigate to `solutions-geoevent-java/solutions-geoevent/processors/10.3.0/processors/fieldgrouper-processor`
+* Open a command prompt and navigate to `solutions-geoevent-java/solutions-geoevent/processors/eventjoiner-processor`
     * Enter `mvn install` at the prompt.

 ## Installation

-* Install the Field Grouper Processor.
+* Install the Event Joiner Processor.
-    * Browse to `solutions-geoevent-java/solutions-geoevent/10.3.0/processors/fieldgrouper-processor/target` (this directory is created when you execute mvn install).
+    * Browse to `solutions-geoevent-java/solutions-geoevent/10.3.0/processors/eventjoiner-processor/target` (this directory is created when you execute mvn install).
     * Copy the .jar file and paste it into the deploy folder in the GeoEvent Processor install directory ([GeoEvent Processor install location]\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy).